caius/lstrip-on-steroids/readme.md

 [#nwrug]: http://nwrug.org/
 [AM]: http://www.patchspace.co.uk/

+## Installation

+	$ sudo gem install lstrip-on-steroids

+And then in your code:

+	require "lstrip_on_steroids"

+## Examples & Usage

 For example, the following story reads ok, but you end up with extra whitespace at the start of each line:

 	Scenario: Fake thing happens